TERREMEMBER/znbase/docs/content/v2.2/quick-start/create-local-cluster/kubernetes.md

 ---
-title: Create a local YugabyteDB cluster on Kubernetes (Minikube)
+title: Create a local ZNbaseDB cluster on Kubernetes (Minikube)
 headerTitle: 2.
 Create a local cluster
 linkTitle: 2.
 Create a local cluster
-description: Create a local YugabyteDB cluster on Kubernetes (Minikube) in less than five minutes.
+description: Create a local ZNbaseDB cluster on Kubernetes (Minikube) in less than five minutes.
 block_indexing: true
 menu:
   v2.2: